 - Click +Workflow.

-- If you want the workflow run after it’s created, select the Active checkbox.
+- If you want the workflow to run after it’s created, select the Active checkbox.
+By default, workflows are created as active.
+To pause the workflow, uncheck the Active checkbox.

 - Set the workflow: